maxbergmark/countdown-numbers-game/README.md

 	((2 + 1) x (2 + 1)) x (3 x 3) = 81    (RPN: 21+21+*33**)

 However, since their RPN representation is different, they count as two different solutions.
 Thus, the real benefit out the output file is checking whether the number of ways to reach a specific target is zero or non-zero.

+## Running analysis

+The analysis script is written in Python 3, and uses the packages in the `requirements.txt` file.
+To install everything and run, use:

+	python -m pip install -r requirements.txt
+	python analyze.py

 ## Benchmarks